SeisComP/seiscomp/doc/base/glossary.rst

       the concepts section :ref:`concepts_inventory`.

    latency
-      The time difference between the current time and the arrival time of the record (|scname|).
+      Time difference between the end times of consecutive records.
       The latency can be computed by :ref:`scqc`.

    lithosphere